sehajpandal01/sehajpandal01/README.md

 Hello Everyone!
 My name is Sehaj Pandal!

-🧠 Student Software Developer at San Francisco University<br/>
+🧠 Student Software Developer at San Francisco State University<br/>
 🪯 Currently working on a mobile app based on card games from my culture and childhood<br/>
 ✅ Apps like this one and other smaller projects help me stay consistent with coding<br/>
 📸 My [Instagram](https://www.instagram.com/sehajpandal/)